Course Outline

 • One-time initialization

-• Thread-local (private) memory (std::thread_local)
+• Thread-local memory (private) (eng. std::thread_local)

-Locks and thread synchronization
+Locks and Thread Synchronization

 • Recursive locks

-• Locks with lock level definition
+• Locks with blocking level definition

-• Decision variables and interlock cooperation
+• Decision variables and cooperation with locks

-• Resuming threads
+• Resuming thread execution

-Asynchronous tasks
+Asynchronous Tasks

 • Asynchronous events and their handling

-• Future
+• Futures

-• Promises (promises)
+• Promises

-• Prepared tasks (packaged_task)
+• Prepared tasks (eng. packaged_task)

-Atomic types
+Atomic Types

 • Standard atomic types